iholloma/crdh/_essays/v01-02-digitally-analyzing-the-uneven-ground.md

 Treaty can be traced back to Manypenny's other negotiations (see figure 11).

-{% figure caption: "This graph shows the Manypenny cluster and the subsequent documents that it influenced.
+{% figure caption: "Figure 11.
+This graph shows the Manypenny cluster and the subsequent documents that it influenced.
 George Manypenny was a signatory on over fifty treaties and the cluster of treaties in this visualization is almost entirely composed of documents he signed.
 While there are a few occurrences of outside borrowing, Manypenny did not frequently borrow language from agreements written by other negotiators." %}
 ![Networking showing the Manypenny cluster and the the subsequent documents that his work influenced](/assets/img/v01/catalano/figure11.png)
 {% endfigure %}